-The book provides a comprehensive overview for the latest WBAN systems, technologies, and applications.
-The chapters of the book have been written by various specialists who are experts in their areas of research and practice.
-The book starts with the basic techniques involved in designing and building WBAN systems.
-It explains the deployment issues and then moves into the application areas of WBAN.
+With contributions from experts, this book explores the latest WBAN systems, technologies, and applications.
+It covers the basic techniques for designing and building WBAN systems.
+It explains the deployment issues and then moves into the application areas.
 The remaining chapters focus on the development of hardware, signal processing algorithms, and wireless communication and network design for wearable and implantable body sensors used in WBAN applications.
-The book also deals with the antenna design, propagation in and around the body, channel modeling, coexistence and power management issues, which are other critical design components for WBAN systems to achieve a successful hospital deployment.
+The book discusses antenna design, propagation in and around the body, channel modeling, coexistence and power management issues, which are other critical design components for successful hospital deployment.

 Table of Contents